new writing | blog | solomon robson home | feedback | contact | resources

 Acknowledgements:

-The tunes are owned by Colan/Slingsby/Velocette i.e.The Works ;The recordings of "Shove It" and "Up Down" were P & C 1985 Paan Produktion and P & C 1986 HeartBeat Musikproduktion, respectively and are used here with kind permission from Paul Grau.
-They are not to be reproduced or republished for commercial purposes without the permission of Colan/Slingsby/Velocette or their heirs;
+The tunes are owned by Colan/Slingsby/Velocette i.e.The Works ;The recordings of "Shove It" and "Up Down" were P & C 1985 Paan Produktion and P & C 1986 HeartBeat Musikproduktion, respectively and are used here with kind permission from The Works and Paul Grau.
+They are not to be reproduced or republished without permission; Thank you kindly to all of the above for the use of them here!
+A particular Thank You to Sally Coe.

-The photos were in newspapers, magazines, on album covers or on the web by (mostly) persons unknown - thanks to Denis Dalby for some great portraits; and the writing is mine - well, apart from the bits that are nicked from interviews by Leeds Other Paper, or from a recording of an interview by Birgit Virnich for WDR, a German Radio Station.
-“At Cooloola” is from Judith Wright’s Collected Poems - Angus & Robertson (1975).
+By and large, the writing is mine - well, apart from the bits that are nicked from interviews by Leeds Other Paper, or from a recording of an interview by Birgit Virnich for WDR, a German Radio Station.
+Oh, and the poem “At Cooloola” is from Judith Wright’s Collected Poems - Angus & Robertson (1975).

-I have absolutely no idea who took this photo of Xerophones Jedekiah Slingsby in full flight at his beloved Cafe Damberd mid-Gentse Feesten, but it I think it belongs here...
+...And I have absolutely no idea who took the above photo of Xero Slingsby in full flight at his beloved Cafe Damberd mid-Gentse Feesten, but I hope they don't mind it being reproduced here.
+It's very good indeed and captures Matthew so flipping well.